Ray160/dactyl-manuform/README.md

 - This new thumb cluster uses the same keycaps as the default, but is more compact.
 The thumb only has to move one position left or right from its neutral position to reach all the keys.
 - Removable controller board / TRRS jack holder as a separate part.
 This holder is then friction fit into a cutout on the back wall of the case.
 Designed for common TRRS breakout boards.
 - Models for both pro-micro and elite-c holders in the [things/](things/) directory.
+- Adds hotswap socket holders with top and bottom clip support.
+- Added comments for how to add finger parameters into the code along with which line corresponds to which finger.
+(Assignments will change depending on number of columns and optional columns)
+- Default has only the modifier keys column raised for the pinky.
+- Column height and forwards/backwards positioning made to have less dramatic shifts.

 ## Generate OpenSCAD and STL models